Commercial leases and COVID-19 FAQs

 The 14 leasing principles of the Code should be applied on a case-by-case basis.
 Landlords and tenants can opt out of any, or all, of the principles and reach their own agreement provided both parties agree.

-Landlords of eligible commercial tenants cannot (unless agreed otherwise by both landlord and tenant):
+Landlords of eligible commercial tenants cannot due to COVID-19 (unless agreed otherwise by both landlord and tenant):

 - Evict a tenant because the business is not open during the hours specified in the lease